 Asking the Right Questions

-Before you begin to seek outside funds, you must assemble and optimize a pitch deck.
-Before approaching the task of creating this pitch deck, you and your team of co-founders need to clarify several things about yourselves and your business:
+Before you begin your startup fundraising, you must assemble and optimize a pitch deck (we have some great pitch deck examples).
+Before approaching the task of creating your pitch deck, you and your team of co-founders need to clarify several things about yourselves and your business:

 - What are the similar offerings in the space?
 It’s incredibly important to know how your product or service will be better or different from existing players in the space.
-You should have a clear and concise answer to this question, and there should be airtime built into your pitch to address it — any seasoned VC will want to understand your insights in this realm.
+You should have a clear and concise answer to this question.
+There should be airtime built into your pitch to address it.
+Any seasoned VC will want to understand your insights in this realm.

 - Who is your target audience, and how do you plan to reach your target market?
 Additional topics that are good to tackle include the growth trajectory of this market and demographic backgrounds.